bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 ## Trivia

-***TODO***: Update these bullets about FF12 and specifically the IZJS version

-- Dragon Quest was called "Dragon Warrior" in the United States due to a trademark conflict with a tabletop role-playing game called [DragonQuest](https://en.wikipedia.org/wiki/DragonQuest).
-The US trademark expired in the early 2000s and Square Enix was able to use the series name in USA for the first time once they took over the trademark.

-- The series, created by Yuji Horii, was inspired by western computer role-playing games Wizardry and Ultima, while incorporating a streamlined user interface more appropriate for a console video game experience.
-The first Dragon Quest's user interface is based off a Famicom port of Horii's game The Portopia Serial Murder Case, which used a command menu to get user input.
-Horii was frustrated with text-based entry of PC text adventure games and opted to have a command menu to simplify things.

-- Many monsters were designed by famed mangaka Akira Toriyama, creator of Dragon Ball and many other manga and anime series.
-Perhaps arguably the most iconic and widely known monster is the Slime.
-Horii provided Toriyama [a sketch of a slime](https://bsky.app/profile/betterlegends.bsky.social/post/3kn6x6eufh622) based on Horii's playthroughs of Wizardry and Toriyama drew the teardrop shape with a smile that we are all familiar with.

-- This achievement set, created by [TheMysticalOne](https://retroachievements.org/user/TheMysticalOne), makes good use of alliteration and puns similar to the style of Dragon Quest games.
-Early localizations of Dragon Quest to North America lacked the punny humor of the series, but Dragon Quest VIII's localization really set the standard for future games and remakes of the older games going forward.
-Spells started to use onomatopoeia names (like Kaboom instead of Explodet and Woosh instead of Infernos) similar to the Japanese style for spells while monster and town names started to lean in a punny direction.

-- Dragon Quest VIII was ported to mobile phones and the 3DS.
-The 3DS version, in particular, adds two new playable characters and a bunch of quality of life improvements such as being able to speed up battle animations and instant alchemy pot brewing as soon as the feature is unlocked.

-- The western release of Dragon Quest VIII added the affect of giving Hero a "Super Saiyan" appearance when hitting max tension.
-The [Dragon Quest wiki](https://dragon-quest.org/wiki/Tension) states that this was added specifically to the western releases as a shout out to fans of Toriyama's work, but I could not find any other sources that confirm if that is indeed the reason.
+- As mentioned briefly above, IZJS didn't come out worldwide until The Zodiac Age version.
+However, The Zodiac Age has even more changes over IZJS, with two jobs per character, can change jobs, high definition remaster of graphics, autosave, and so on.
+This makes IZJS arguably the "more difficult" version of Final Fantasy XII.

+- Final Fantasy XII is set in the world of Ivalice, previously featured in the Final Fantasy Tactics spinoff games created by Yasumi Matsuno.

+***TODO***: More...
+MORE!!!

 ## Save Support

-***TODO***: This section is mostly good, but need to specify more details about saving specifically for FF12

-The game uses PS2 memory cards to save games with 30 save slots per card.
-Since this is being played with the PCSX2 emulator for RetroAchievements support, it is **HIGHLY** recommended that you make use of all slots in order to minimize the possibility of being locked out of a missable achievement.
+The game uses PS2 memory cards to save games with up to 50 save slots per card.
+Since this is being played with an emulator for RetroAchievements support, it is **HIGHLY** recommended that you make use of all slots in order to minimize the possibility of being locked out of a missable achievement.
 You can even make more than one memory card file to make saves across multiple memory cards.
-In my playthrough experience, I only needed one memory card, but I used 27 slots so I got close to needing more than one memory card.
+In my playthrough experience, I only needed one memory card, but I used 42 slots for the main game and most of the remaining slots for Trial Mode so I got close to needing more than one memory card.

 ## Compatibility

-***TODO***: Update links, etc.
+***TODO***: Update the date here when done!

-Currently (as of March 11, 2024) this game has 2 unique hashes registered for it.
-View the linked hashes at the [Supported Game Files](https://retroachievements.org/linkedhashes.php?g=2721) page.
-This includes a [60fps patch](https://github.com/RetroAchievements/RAPatches/blob/main/PS2/Improvement/2721-DQ8-60FPS.zip), if that is the sort of thing you enjoy.
+Currently (as of August 23rd, 2025) this game has only 1 unique hash registered for it.
+View linked hashes at the [Supported Game Files](https://retroachievements.org/game/5803/hashes) page.

-Please view the [Dragon Quest VIII Official Forum Topic](https://retroachievements.org/viewtopic.php?t=16644) for more details.
+Please view the Final Fantasy XII: IZJS [Official Forum Topic](https://retroachievements.org/forums/topic/16920) for more details.

+Want to see other language patches get supported with a RetroAchievements set?
+Learn more about how to do [Compatibility Testing](https://docs.retroachievements.org/guidelines/content/player-compatibility-testing.html)!

 ## Leaderboards

-***TODO***: Update the links to leaderboards for FF12

-There are no leaderboards currently associated with the game.
+There are currently 10 leaderboards associated with Final Fantasy XII: IZJS.
+Unfortunately, a few of them are not very useful since they are tracking a statistic that is capped and thus there are a lot of people tied for 1st place for those boards.

+### Competitive boards

+- [True Time Mage](https://retroachievements.org/leaderboardinfo.php?i=46081) - Finish Normal Mode with the fastest time (a regular New Game speedrun type leaderboard).
+- [Step It Up](https://retroachievements.org/leaderboardinfo.php?i=46082) - Complete the game with the lowest number of steps.
+- [Master Thief](https://retroachievements.org/leaderboardinfo.php?i=46286) - Complete the game (Normal or Weak Mode allowed) with the highest amount of successful steals.
+This presumably has a cap of 32,767 like other similar boards, but no one has hit that cap yet.
+- [King of the Clan](https://retroachievements.org/leaderboardinfo.php?i=46288) - Complete the game (Normal or Weak Mode allowed) with the highest Clan points.
+- [Balling on a Budget](https://retroachievements.org/leaderboardinfo.php?i=46289) - Complete the game (Normal or Weak Mode allowed) with the least amount of gil spent.
+- [Trial of the Time Gods](https://retroachievements.org/leaderboardinfo.php?i=46290) - Finish Trial Mode with the fastest time.

+### Non-competitive boards

+These four could be more interesting if they were tracking the lowest amounts, rather than the highest.
+The caps for all of these statistics is 32,767.

+- [Attacking Ivalice](https://retroachievements.org/leaderboardinfo.php?i=46283) - Complete the game with the highest amount of uses of the Attack command.
+- [Teck Support](https://retroachievements.org/leaderboardinfo.php?i=46284) - Complete the game with the highest amount of uses of Technicks.
+- [Hogwarts in Ivalice](https://retroachievements.org/leaderboardinfo.php?i=46285) - Complete the game with the highest amount of uses of Magicks.
+- [Dancing in Blood](https://retroachievements.org/leaderboardinfo.php?i=46287) - Complete the game with the highest amount of enemies killed.

 ## Achievement Categories